2023 "Where's Iris?," the Cahoon Museum of American Art, Cotuit, MA.

 2011 “Plastic Flowers,” Lehman College Art Gallery, Bronx, NY.
-Sunflowers were installed on the campus in the gallery’s first ever outdoor exhibition.
+The gallery’s first ever outdoor exhibition.
+August 29 - October 31.

 2010 “Plastic Flowers,” Frederick Meijer Gardens and Sculpture Park, Grant Rapids, MI.
-An installation of Sunflowers, Rudbeckias, Delphiums and Zinnias in front of the Visitors Center.
+An installation in front of the Visitors Center so free to the public.
+September - October.

 2006-8 “Plastic Flowers,” at 3 Artist Field Days, Callicoon, NY.
 Failed attempt to establish an outdoor art event in rural Sullivan County.